sourcecred/docs/docs/beta/grain.md

 # 🔑 Other key properties of Grain

 ### Grain is transferrable and tradeable.
 Holders of Grain can freely send it to others, or exchange it.
 Within a project, Grain is fungible.
-If Grain has been put on a blockchain (e.g. as an ERC20 token), then it can be swapped or traded via protocols like Uniswap or 0x, just like any other ERC20. **MAKE MORE CLEAR**
+If Grain has been put on a blockchain (e.g. as an ERC20 token), then it can be swapped or traded via protocols like Uniswap or 0x, just like any other ERC20.
+[//]: # (MAKE MORE CLEAR)

 ### Grain is opt-in